 Clay: The Living Surface

 One of the oldest building materials in human history is experiencing a quiet renaissance.
-Clay plaster and paint offer something rare in modern interiors: walls that actively contribute to your wellbeing while carrying the soft, handmade character of materials shaped by human touch.
+Clay plaster and paint offer something rare in modern interiors.
+Walls that contribute to your wellbeing while carrying the soft, handmade character of materials shaped by human touch.

 Quick Takeaways